Skip to main content

 Inspect your model

-Your recommendation model can take up to a few hours for the initial setup and historic data training.
+Your recommendation model can take up to a few hours to setup and historic data training.
 This time mostly depends on how large your dataset is i.e. the volume of your users, items and interactions and the number of attributes you're providing.

 While the model is being setup, you can view it's status with either the 'List Models' or 'View Model' endpoints.
 For example, with the CLI: